 ICOM UK-NMDC 2021 Working Internationally Conference

 Each year ICOM UK, in partnership with NMDC, organises the one-day Working Internationally Conference.
-2021 will be a little different: this year it will be an online event over 3 days, taking place at a time when major global issues such as the impact of Covid-19, climate crisis, Brexit, and social justice will see museums continuing to reconsider and reimagine their roles in a global and local context and establish new ways of working.
+2021 will be a little different: this year it will be an online event over three days, taking place at a time when major global issues such as the impact of Covid-19, climate crisis, Brexit, and social justice will see museums continuing to reconsider and reimagine their roles in a global and local context and establish new ways of working.
 Each day of the conference will focus on a major global issue including social justice, sustainability and the future of museums.
 A full programme has now been published.
 Sessions include:

 Tickets are free for ICOM UK, ICOM and NMDC members.
-Tickets for non-members are £89, but with concessions for students (£40) and retired (£45).
-A day ticket option will also be added shortly.
-Eventbrite
+Tickets for non-members are £89, but with concessions for students (£40) and retired (£45) and single day tickets (£30, £15 concessions) .
+ICOM, Eventbrite

 Science Museum acquires empty vial from world's first Covid-19 vaccine